| |

 The author of Exhibit 22D matched speculative simulations with individual radar datasets.
 Each simulation presented was outside the radar tolerances of each individual dataset during a time period when the plane was alleged to have climbed sharply.
 A natural conclusion from these results would be that the plane did not climb as steeply as alleged, or perhaps not at all.
 Unfortunately, the NTSB has not published a single simulation based on Flight 800 either descending or simply not climbing immediately following the initiating event.

 The NTSB has acknowledged that the front section of the plane detached early in the crash sequence, and used this fact, and this fact alone, to manipulate flight characteristics during steered simulations.
-No mention is made of other types of damage found in the wreckage that could also affect the flight path in either simulation exhibit.
+No mention is made in either simulation exhibit of other types of damage found in the wreckage that could also affect the flight path.
 Such unknowns should be acknowledged and considered by the author of the two simulation exhibits.
-Then, by justifiably considering the possibility that Flight 800 did not climb sharply after exploding violently, a resultant simulation may fit the radar data and therefore accurately describe the main wreckage flight path.
+Then, by justifiably considering the possibility that Flight 800 did not climb sharply after breaking in two, a new simulation could be generated that may match the radar evidence and therefore accurately describe the main wreckage flight path.

 NTSB Exhibit 13A